MC Frontalot: Film and television

 Hess starred as "TP Factory Rapper" in the Sesame Street direct-to-video movie Elmo's Potty Time.

 Nerdcore Rising is a documentary/concert film starring Hess and various other nerdcore artists such as MC Chris, Optimus Rhyme, and MC Lars, with contributions from "Weird Al" Yankovic, Prince Paul, and Brian Posehn.
 The film, directed and produced by Negin Farsad, premiered at the 2008 South by Southwest festival in Austin, Texas.
 It combines interviews about nerdcore and its origins with footage of Frontalot's 2006 Nerdcore Rising national tour.

 Hess was interviewed in Alexandre O. Philippe's documentary, The People vs. George Lucas, which premiered at the 2010 South by Southwest Film Festival.
 Hess attended the festival as a musician and panelist.

 Hess made an appearance as a judge on the sixth episode of the first season of TBS's King of the Nerds, which originally aired on February 21, 2013.

 Musical influences

 Much of Hess's early music features samples from other artists' works, often using music from well-known artists such as Paul Simon, They Might Be Giants, James Brown, and Fiona Apple.
-One example of this is the song "Good Old Clyde," which comments on and uses the popular "Funky Drummer" drum break by Clyde Stubblefield.
+One example of this is the song "Good Old Clyde", which comments on and uses the popular "Funky Drummer" drum break by Clyde Stubblefield.

-Since beginning to sell his albums commercially, Hess has collaborated on nearly all his tracks with Baddd Spellah, an electronic musician and hip-hop producer, and Gaby 'Gminor7' Alter, a composer and keyboardist whose playing forms the basis for many of Frontalot's earlier songs.
+Since beginning to sell his albums commercially, Hess has collaborated on nearly all his tracks with Baddd Spellah, an electronic musician and hip-hop producer, and Gaby "Gminor7" Alter, a composer and keyboardist whose playing forms the basis for many of Frontalot's earlier songs.
 Hess has also worked with other rappers such as MC Hawking and Canadian rapper Jesse Dangerously.

+His lyrical topics and themes include webcomics, computer games, blogs, Star Wars, fan conventions and flirting.